aqaPayam/NakhBot/docs/domain/01-glossary.md

 ### Data Retention Record

-Record of minimal data retained after account deletion.
+Record of safety and abuse-prevention data retained after account deletion.

+It must not be used to retain normal profile, payment, match, chat, credit, or feature-access history for later restoration.